Nabilone: Side effects

-Nabilone can increase – rather than decrease – postoperative pain.
 In the treatment of fibromyalgia, adverse effects limit the useful dose.
 Adverse effects of nabilone include, but are not limited to: dizziness/vertigo, euphoria, drowsiness, dry mouth, ataxia, sleep disturbance, headache, nausea, disorientation, depersonalization, hallucinations, and asthenia.

 Pharmacology

 Pharmacodynamics

 Nabilone is a partial agonist of the cannabinoid CB1 and CB2 receptors.

 Pharmacokinetics

 Nabilone is given in 1 or 2 mg doses multiple times a day up to a total of 6 mg.
 It is completely absorbed from oral administration and highly plasma protein bound.
 Multiple cytochrome P450 enzymes extensively metabolize nabilone to various metabolites that have not been fully characterized.

 Chemistry

 Nabilone is a racemic mixture consisting of (S,S)-(+)- and (R,R)-(−)-isomers.

 History

-Nabilone was originally developed by Eli Lilly and Company; Lilly received FDA approval in 1985 to market it, but withdrew that approval in 1989 for commercial reasons.
+Nabilone was originally developed by Eli Lilly and Company; and was first approved by Health Canada in 1981; shortly followed by its approval in Mexico, the United Kingdom, and Germany.
+Lilly received FDA approval in 1985 to market it, but withdrew that approval in 1989 for commercial reasons.
 Valeant Pharmaceuticals acquired the rights from Lilly in 2004.
-Valeant tried and failed to get the medication approved in 2005 and then succeeded in 2006.
+Valeant tried and failed to get the medication approved by the FDA again in 2005 and then succeeded in 2006.

 In 2007, Valeant acquired the United Kingdom and European Union rights to market nabilone from Cambridge Laboratories.

 Nabilone was approved in Austria to treat chemotherapy-induced nausea in 2013; it was already approved in Spain for the same indication and was legal in Belgium to treat glaucoma, spasticity in multiple sclerosis, wasting due to AIDS, and chronic pain.